SaptarshiSarkar12/Drifty/Notes.md

 This package has the classes that are relevant to the different JavaFX screens along with other classes such as data structure classes.
 Those are in the Support package.

 * MainGUI - The main user screen.
 I maintained the same Menu as was in the Swift code.
 I added a right click ContextMenu for adding and managing download folders
 * BatchGUI - This is used to create batches.
-Right clicking on the form and chosing `info` will pop up a window that explains how to use the form.
+Right clicking on the form and chosing `help` will pop up a window that explains how to use the form.
 The instructions are very thorough.

 Some of the controls have ToolTips where hovering the mouse on them provides relevant information.